 Skip to Content

-Home > Wellness > Health Library > Umbilical Cord Blood Banking
+Home > Wellness > Health Library > Umbilical Cord Blood Donation and Private Banking

 Umbilical cord blood contains stem cells, immature cells that can

-grow into many other types of cells.
+grow into red or white blood cells or clotting cells.
 Stem cells are now used to treat a limited

 from the umbilical cord and